Erotemic/ubelt/README.rst

 =============

-Ubelt is distributed on pypi as a universal wheel and can be pip installed on Python 2.7, Python 3.5+.
+Ubelt is distributed on pypi as a universal wheel and can be pip installed on Python 3.6+.
 Installations are tested on CPython and PyPy implementations.
+For Python 2.7 and 3.5, the last supported version was 0.11.1.

 ::